Cloud Backup vs. Traditional Backup: Which is Better?

 Cloud vs. Local Backup Methods and Media

-• Solid-State Drives: Solid-state drives (or SSDs) use static semiconductors instead of a spinning magnetic disk to store data.
+- Solid-State Drives (SSDs): Solid-state drives (SSDs) store data using static semiconductors instead of a spinning magnetic disk.

 Cloud Backup vs. Traditional Backup: Pros and Cons